lamtalaa/Loveboard/README.md

 # Loveboard

 Loveboard is a cozy, romantic postcard board for Yassine and Nihal.
 It is built with plain HTML, CSS, and vanilla JavaScript plus Supabase for realtime data, simple auth, and storage.
-The UI is mobile-first and thumb-friendly so both of you can swap little notes, photos, doodles, audio snippets, and floating hearts on the go.
+The UI is mobile-first and thumb-friendly so both of you can swap little notes, photos, doodles, and audio snippets on the go.

 ## Features
 - Password gate that lets only Yassine or Nihal in.
 - Mood stickers of the day with realtime updates.
 - Surprise mode that softly blurs every postcard until tapped.
 - Create Postcard modal with: short note (150 chars), photo upload, doodle canvas, and 15s audio recording.
-- Instant syncing of postcards, moods, floating heart reactions, postcard emoji reactions, and comments through Supabase realtime channels + client broadcasts.
+- Instant syncing of postcards, moods, postcard emoji reactions, and comments through Supabase realtime channels + client broadcasts.
 - Threaded postcard comments with inline edit/delete controls so you can reply (or tweak) in place.
 - Assets (photos, doodles, audio) stored in Supabase Storage and referenced from each postcard.
 - Optional push notifications so the other person gets an OS-level alert even when the tab is closed (requires HTTPS + Supabase Edge function).